robandpdx/emergency-pull-request-probot-azure/README.md

-# Emergency PR GitHub App
+# Emergency PR GitHub App - Azure Function

 This project is a probot app deploying to an [Azure Function](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview?pivots=programming-language-csharp).
+This project is based on [emergency-pull-request-probot-app](https://github.com/github/emergency-pull-request-probot-app), and the code is basically the same.
 The purpose of this app is to provide a way for developers to bypass approval and checks in order to merge an emergency change to the protected main branch while ensuring that this bypass doesn't go unnoticed by creating an issue and/or slack notification.

 The app listens for [Pull Request events](https://docs.github.com/en/developers/webhooks-and-events/events/github-event-types#pullrequestevent) where action=`labeled` and can do 4 things:
 1. Approve an emergency PR